 In short, when authentication is required (Episerver sends HTTP status code 401), a redirect sends the user to an identity provider which after authentication sends back claims about the user.
 You can use role claims to assign access rights to content or enable access to edit view.
 There is no user interface to manage roles and users synchronized from the identity provider; everything that is synchronized is visible for setting access rights by an editor.

 To support assigning access rights to role claims or sending notifications to a user that is not logged in, users and roles are synchronized to the database.
 The synchronization of users and roles is triggered when an identity provider sends back claims about a user to Episerver.
+Users and groups are synchronized to custom Episerver tables in the database when a user is authenticated (see ISynchronizingUserService in the code example below).
+There is no background synchronization so for a role change to take affect the user have to login to the site again.

 Windows Identity Foundation and OWIN